-The small stonefly nymphs crawl out of the water along the shoreline to shuck its nymphal case usually during the warmest part of the day.
+The small stonefly nymphs crawl out of the water along the shoreline to shuck their nymphal case and become a winged adult.
 The stoneflies come back on the water to lay their eggs (ovipositing) and flutter and skate across the surface.
 Especially in midday and early afternoon you can find these bugs flying about and landing on the water, but it does depend on the seasonal weather.
 This can make for some great early season dry fly action to rising trout when you catch it right.